Bachelor of Science in Agricultural and Food Systems

 - CHEM 101, 102

 - BIOL 106, 107

 Apply for admission to WSU Everett as a transfer student.

 1. APPLY using the Transfer Student Application.

-– Select “WSU Everett” as your campus and “Organic Agriculture Systems” as your academic interest.
+– Select “WSU Everett” as your campus and “Organic and Sustainable Agriculture” as your academic interest.

 2. After submitting your application, please send your official transcripts to WSU Everett at:

 Everett, WA 98201

 3. The academic coordinator will contact you and help you apply for certification into the Organic Agriculture Systems program.

 4. Pay the WSU tuition deposit, which confirms acceptance of your admission offer.